Skip to main content

 2 mentions Positive Neutral Negative

-Players find the game emotionally uplifting, as it instills a sense of hope and intelligence, even if they feel challenged.
-The experience fosters a temporary boost in self-esteem, making them feel capable and engaged.
+Players find the game emotionally uplifting, providing a sense of hope and accomplishment, even if they find it challenging.
+It makes them feel smarter and positively engaged during play.

 • “I'll never be as cool as Inigo Quilez, but this game has made me feel like not all hope is lost.”